FrederickClasen/MMRNHep/README.md

 # MMRNHep Clasen et al (in preperation)

-All scripts used to produce the results in Clasen et al (DOI).
-Please see publication for detail.
+All scripts used to produce the results in Clasen et al. Please see publication for detail.

 1. MAIN.R : R script for the analysis of transcriptomics data
 * DESeq2 : PCA and differential gene expression